Dr. Teresa C. Kulig

 Victimology, human trafficking, crime prevention, and women and crime

-Human trafficking, theories of victimization, rape myth acceptance, school-based victimization, and reviews of named victim laws
+Human trafficking, theories of victimization, rape myth acceptance, school-based victimization, and named victim laws

 Ph D, University of Cincinnati, Cincinnati, OH, Criminal Justice, 2018

 MA, Ball State University, Muncie, IN, Clinical Psychology, 2012